Where to start

 Ending a civil partnership

 Civil partners need to apply for a dissolution.
-The grounds for ending a civil partnership are almost the same as for a divorce, but don’t include adultery, which refers specifically to marriage.
+The reasons for ending a civil partnership are almost the same as for a divorce.
+They don’t include adultery, but being unfaithful may be considered as an example of unreasonable behaviour.
+You can apply to end a civil partnership by sending completed dissolution forms to the court.

 If you're cohabiting

-If you and your ex-partner both agree and your finances are straightforward, you could have a do-it-yourself divorce or dissolution with little or no involvement from a solicitor.
-This is the cheapest option.
-You’ll still need to go through the formal legal process and it’s a good idea to have at least one meeting with a specialist family lawyer as there may be things you haven’t considered.
-They can make sure that any agreement is legally binding and that you’ve understood the full implications.
+If you and your ex-partner both agree and your finances are straightforward, you could have a do-it-yourself divorce or dissolution.
+This has little to no involvement from a solicitor and can be a cheaper option.
+You’ll still need to go through the formal legal process so would pay court costs.
+It’s a good idea to meet at least once with a specialist family lawyer as there may be things you haven’t considered.
+They can check that any agreement is legally binding and that you’ve understood the full implications.

 Your pension may be one of your most important assets after your home.
-The rules about what happens after dissolution or divorce are quite complicated and it’s a good idea to get legal advice.
+The rules about what happens after dissolution or divorce are quite complicated so it’s a good idea to get legal advice.
+You can find legal specialists through the Law Society.

 Coping with your feelings

-No matter who instigates a break up, the end of a relationship can produce a complicated mixture of feelings, including anger, sadness, freedom, guilt, and failure.
+No matter who starts a break up, the end of a relationship can produce a complicated mixture of feelings, including anger, sadness, relief, guilt, and failure.
 You may have more energy and see it as a new beginning.
-Or you may be left with painful feelings.
+Or, you may be left with painful feelings.
 Even if it’s a relief, it can feel like a bereavement but without the rituals that help you come to terms with a loss.

 You can find advice to help you deal with your emotions on the Relate website.
-You could also consider counselling.
+You could also consider counselling through Relate or Relationships Scotland.
+There may be a charge for this.

 If possible, try to agree with your partner what you’ll tell people and plan how you’ll respond to difficult questions.
-It’s up to you how much you say but in the long run you may find that it’s best to keep the details private.
+It’s up to you how much you say, so you can keep the details private if you prefer.

 Even for adult children, it can be hard when parents separate or divorce.
-Your children need to be able to continue a relationship with both of you so try to stay neutral when telling them if you can.
+If you have children, they need to be able to continue a relationship with both of you so try to stay neutral when telling them if you can.

 As well as family and friends, you may also need to tell: